 2025-2026 FLCs

 This FLC supports MTSU faculty in preparing students for career success in a changing, post-pandemic workforce.
-Aligned with the university’s 2025 Quality Enhancement Plan (QEP): Career Edge, this community will explore how to holistically integrate career readiness into students’ academic experiences, beginning the moment they arrive on campus.
+Aligned with the university’s 2025 Quality Enhancement Plan (QEP): Career Edge, this FLC explores how to holistically integrate career readiness into students’ academic experiences, beginning the moment they arrive on campus.
 MTSU is uniquely positioned to be a leader among peer institutions by providing campus-wide career readiness efforts that permeate every aspect of students’ lived experience at the university.

 Participants of this FLC will collaborate across disciplines to design and implement strategies that build students’ professional identities and align with key NACE competencies, specifically career and self-developmentandprofessionalism (NACE, 2025).
 Whether teaching a general education course or a major-specific seminar, faculty will gain practical, time-sensitive tools to enhance career readiness through their instruction.
 Participants will also engage with campus partners and peers to ensure career readiness is not limited to isolated courses but becomes a consistent element of the MTSU student journey.

-This FLC invites faculty to engage with the national and international conversation around trauma in university settings, with a focus on teaching traumatic content and supporting students affected by trauma.
+In this FLC, faculty will engage with the national and international conversation around trauma in university settings, with a focus on teaching traumatic content and supporting students affected by trauma.
 With rising rates of sexual assault, suicide, and socioeconomic stress among college students, faculty must consider how trauma shapes the learning environment and how their teaching practices can support student well-being.

 Throughout the academic year, participants will study trauma-informed pedagogy across disciplines, examine how different departments approach traumatic content, and discuss appropriate classroom responses to student trauma, whether personal or campus-wide.
 The group will explore strategies for teaching difficult material with care and sensitivity, while also supporting student engagement and academic success.